oscci/new-theme/_pages/about.md

-This project is run by a group of researchers at the University of Oxford.
+This project is led by a group of researchers at the University of Oxford.
 Here are some of their faces.

 **The core team**

 {% include feature_row id="row1" caption="These are the first three faces." %}